suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,info
 ```
-The info command displays the bot author, bot description, links to the website, the [Support Discord](https://discord.gg/ntXkRan) and the Github page, and the bot version.
+The info command displays the bot author, bot description, links to the website, the [Support Discord](https://discord.gg/ntXkRan) and the [GitHub page](https://github.com/suggestionsbot/suggestions-bot), and the bot version.
 Some of the most important information is found here.

 Aliases: `botinfo`